Please read through the information provided and continue to the consent form at the bottom of the page.

 Yes.
 We will follow ethical and legal practice and all information about you will be handled in confidence.
 All information which is collected about you during the research, including identifiable data, will be kept strictly confidential and will be held securely for 10 years after the study has ended in accordance with the latest Data Protection legislation.

-The NHS Greater Glasgow & Clyde (GG&C) is the sponsor and the NHS GG&C and the University of Glasgow are the joint data controllers for this study and are responsible for looking after your information and using it properly.
-You can find more about this at GG&C website for Data Protection.
+The NHS Greater Glasgow & Clyde is the sponsor, and NHS Greater Glasgow & Clyde and University of Glasgow are the joint data controllers for this study and are responsible for looking after your information and using it properly.
+You can find more about this at GG&C website for Data Protection:

-The local research team will have access to your information.
+The local research team, including researchers from the University of Glasgow, will have access to your information.
 They will use your name and contact details to contact you about the study, to make sure that relevant information about the study is recorded, and to oversee the quality of the study.

 What are the benefits of taking part?

 The main benefit of your participation in the study is to help us understand how effective certain types of treatment are in terms of dealing with difficulties with your thoughts and feelings, and other life factors that may contribute to your mental wellbeing.
 You will also know that you will be helping to find better ways for other young people to get the best kind of help in the future.
 If you decide not to take part, you will still receive the support you would normally receive from the NHS.

 Is there a downside to taking part?

 We do not expect that taking part will cause you any problems.

 If you do become distressed, we will stop the session immediately.
 As a participant we want to ensure that the research project does not negatively impact on your well-being and therefore if there is any concern the research team will ask for your consent to discuss these concerns with your direct care team.
 We would also encourage you to discuss any thoughts and feelings arising during the study with your care team.